Cenze94/LC-QuAD-NoA/LC-QuAD-NoA/README.md

 # LC-QuAD-NoA

 "entities_and_properties" folder contains the lists used for difficulty 1 operations.
-Instead, "dataset" folder contains all dataset files: "train.json" and "test.json" are the original LC-QuAD 2.0 files, while the other documents have been generated from them.
+Instead "dataset" folder contains all dataset files: "train.json" and "test.json" are the original LC-QuAD 2.0 files, while the other documents have been generated from them.

 ## Execution reproduction